Thome47586/DA_Shopee_Cell_Phone_market/README.md

-# Data Analysis of cell phone market on Shopee Vietnam, e-commerce platform
+# Data Analysis of cell phone market on Shopee Vietnam

 ## Purpose and technique to be used:
 Build a full pipeline include: